Up Against It (2026 film): Production

-In May 2025, it was revealed that Trudie Styler would be directing a romantic comedy film with Antonio Banderas in the lead role.
+In May 2025, it was revealed that Trudie Styler would be directing a romantic comedy film then titled Rose's Baby with Antonio Banderas in the lead role.

+George Fenton was hired to compose the score.

 Principal photography began on August 4, 2025, in London, with Forest Whitaker, Richard E. Grant, Eva Birthistle, Úrsula Corberó, Arinzé Kene, Mickey Sumner, and Eden Hamilton rounding out the cast.
+Filming wrapped in late September.

+Release

+The film premiered at the 2026 Toronto International Film Festival on 12 September 2026.